tudorilisoi/flutter_sms/README.md

 - [x] Contact
 - [x] Contact Photo (full size, thumbnail)
 - [x] User profile (basic info)
+- [] Improve speed.
+- [] Add a caching layer.
+- [] Add a helper.
+- [] Add observables so you don't need to manually poll for changes.
 - ...

-MMS is not in the scope of this project.
+MMS and iOS is not in the scope of this project.
 If someone wants to add the code and make a merge request for it, I am happy to include it.

 If there are requests you can always make an issue.
 I will see what I can do.